mobxjs/mobx/docs/refguide/api.md

 The following decorators are available:

-* **`observable.deep`**: This is the default modifier, used by any observable.
+* **`observable.deep`**: This is the default decorator, used by any observable.
 It converts any assigned, non-primitive value into an observable if it isn't one yet.
 * **`observable.ref`**: Disables automatic observable conversion, just creates an observable reference instead.
 * **`observable.shallow`**: Can only be used in combination with collections.
 Turns any assigned collection into an collection, which is shallowly observable (instead of deep).
 In other words; the values inside the collection won't become observables automatically.
 * **`computed`**: Creates a derived property, see [`computed`](computed-decorator.md)